 Mutagen and User-Generated Uploads¶

-When mutagen is enabled, DDEV attempts to exclude from syncing the upload_dir—when it exists—from syncing.
+When Mutagen is enabled, DDEV attempts to exclude user-generated files in upload_dir—when it exists—from syncing.
 It does this by using a bind-mount in the generated docker-compose configuration, and excluding the directory from syncing in

 If you have a non-standard location for user-generated files, like